yevbar/sourcegraph/doc/admin/faq.md

 Change the `docker` `--publish` argument to make it listen on the specific interface and port on your host machine.
 For example, `docker run ... --publish 0.0.0.0:80:7080 ...` would make it accessible on port 80 of your machine.
 For more information, see "[Publish or expose port](https://docs.docker.com/engine/reference/commandline/run/#publish-or-expose-port--p---expose)" in the Docker documentation.

 The other option is to deploy and run Sourcegraph on a cloud provider.
-Follow our documentation to [deploy to Google Cloud](/admin/install/docker/google_cloud).
+For an example, see documentation to [deploy to Google Cloud](/admin/install/docker/google_cloud).

 ## How do I see my site config?